-Student S ervices Action Plan 2 2016-2017 7 - 6 Strategies Goal Objective Strategy Description Desired Outcome Timeline Responsible Party(s) Performance Measures 4 4.3 Outreach Implementation- Financial Aid • Assess and implement steps to increase student access and the actual awarding of financial aid Increase the number of students who apply for financial aid.
-Goal: 90% of eligible LCC students completing a FAFSA 2016-2017 -Director of Financial Aid -V.P. of Administrative Services Payment of partial Pell before school starts.
-More outreach activities for financial aid 4 4.4 Program Development- • Implement goals of the Student Equity Plan to increase access and success of target populations.
-Increase the access, retention, completion, and transfer rates of all students but particularly of basic skills and minority students.
-2016-2017 -Dean of Student Services - Executive V.P. of Academic Services -Associate Dean of Institutional Effectiveness and Research -Division Chairs -Student Services Management Group An increase of students in all areas of the Student Equity Report.
-3/4 3.4 Create the automation projects lists for student services to improve student access and success.
-Based on this annual review, confirm the automation projects student services will seek to implement over the next 24 months 2016-2017 -Dean of Student Services -Student Services Management Group -Executive V.P. of Academic Services Carry forward a list of projects from last year for review.
+Student Ser vices Action Plan 201 7-2018 - 7 Strategies Goal Objective Strategy Description Desired Outcome Timeline Responsible Party(s) Performance Measures 4 4.2 Outreach Implementation- Financial Aid Assess and implement steps to increase student access and the actual awarding of financial aid Increase the number of students who apply for financial aid.
+Goal: 90% of eligible LCC students completing a FAFSA 2017-2018 -Director of Financial Aid -V.P. of Administrative Services Payment of partial Pell before school starts.
+More outreach activities for financial aid 4 4.3 Implement goals of the Student Equity Plan to increase access and success of target populations.
+Increase the access, retention, completion, and transfer rates of all women, veterans, Native Americans and foster youth.
+2017-2018 -Dean of Student Services - V.P. of Academic Services -Associate Dean of Institutional Effectiveness and Research -Division Chairs -Student Services Management Group An increase of students in all areas of the Student Equity Report.
+1 1.10 Review staffing, facility and student service programs making recommendations for departmental changes to improve LCC's service to students Have all open positions filled timely and run a fully staffed student services department 2017-2018 -Dean of Student Services -V.P. of Academic Services -Student Services Management Group Timely completion of all student services NIPR's Filling of open positions 3/4 3.4 Capacity Building- Technology Improvement Create the automation projects lists for student services to improve student access and success.
+Based on this annual review confirm the automation projects student services will seek to implement over the next 24 months 2017-2018 -Dean of Student Services -Student Services Management Group -V.P. of Academic Services Carry forward a list of projects from last year for review.
 Automated drop for non-payment.
 Enrollment verification.
-3/4 3.4 Capacity Building- Technology Improvement Improve technology services in Admissions and Records, Financial Aid and Counseling: To improve efficiency and effectiveness 2016-2017 -Dean of Student Services -Admissions and Records -Financial Aid -Counseling Department Use Title III money and other monies to purchase and implement the suggested technology if applicable and if not use district funds.
+3/4 3.4 Capacity Building- Technology Improvement Improve technology services in Admissions and Records, Financial Aid and Counseling: Scanning technology for student records Improved communication for FASFA information Document imaging Degree Audit E-communications in all Student Services departments To improve efficiency and effectiveness 2017-2018 -Dean of Student Services -Admissions and Records -Financial Aid -Counseling Department Use Title III money and other monies to purchase and implement the suggested technology if applicable and if not use district funds.
+4 4.4 Program Development- Student Life Prepare for an increase in international recruitment and address the Student Life To improve the sense of community on campus for students, staff and faculty 2017-2018 -Dean of Student Services -V.P. of Academic Services -Outreach Coordinator Resource and equip club advisors.
+Coordinate an annual